Chapter 2:

 “So I was thinking about the cultural festival the other night and I’ve got all these ideas and they’re gonna blow your mind!”

-Sayuri’s energy could power the whole school if it was harnessed right.
+Sayuri’s energy could power the whole school if it were harnessed right.

 We were only two weeks into the semester and she was already talking about festivals.
 She always had the most insane ideas, and I tried my best to not get too involved.